hnpl/dinocpu-assignments/wq23_assignment4_caching.md

 data on the graph are not the real CPI of running the mentioned benchmarks on the four systems.

-## Question 3 (10 points)
+## Question 3 (15 points)

 Assume that the pipelined non combinational CPU is clocked at 2.5GHz.
-Determine the effective bandwidth of each of the systems when running each of `stream-64-stride-1-noverify.riscv` and `stream-64-stride-4-noverify.riscv` benchmarks with system 4.
+Create a graph illustraing the effective bandwidth of system 4 when running each of `stream-64-stride-1-noverify.riscv` and `stream-64-stride-4-noverify.riscv` benchmarks.

-Effective bandwidth is defined as the amount of data (in bytes) used by the core per second.
+Effective bandwidth is defined as the amount of data used by the core per second.
 For example, when the core executes an `lw` instruction, it uses 4 bytes (32 bits) of data in that cycle.

+**Note:** The unit can be bytes/second, or a multiple of bytes/second, such as KiB/second and MiB/second/

-## Question 4 (10 points)
+## Question 4 (15 points)

 Create a graph representing the L1 data cache hit ratio and the L1 instruction cache hit ratio when running each of `stream-64-stride-1-noverify.riscv` and